mhdr/wireguard-install/.github/README.md

 When WireGuard is installed, you can run the script again, and you will get the choice to :

+- Show WireGuard Interface
+- Start WireGuard Interface
+- Stop WireGuard Interface
-- Add a client
+- Add WireGuard Peer
-- Remove a client
+- Remove WireGuard Peer
-- Uninstall WireGuard
+- Uninstall WireGuard Interface
+- Update this script
-- Show all users
+- Exit

 In your ```/etc/wireguard/clients``` directory, you will have `.wg` files.
 These are the client configuration files.
 Download them from your server and connect using your favorite WireGuard client.